tsunami416604/azure-docs.hu-hu/articles/active-directory/user-help/my-account-portal-privacy-page.md

 ---
-title: Adatvédelem kapcsolatos információk megtekintése a saját fiók portálon – Azure AD
+title: View privacy-related info from the My Account portal - Azure AD
-description: Az adatvédelmi információk megtekinthetők a fiókom portál adatvédelem lapján.
+description: Learn how your organization uses your privacy-related information from the Privacy page of the My Account portal.
 services: active-directory
 author: eross-msft
 manager: daveba